Skip to main content

 Overview

 Automating complex, multi-step browser workflows has traditionally been brittle and time-consuming.
-The TABS API /v1/automate endpoint solves this by letting you describe your goal in natural language.
+The Tabstack API /v1/automate endpoint solves this by letting you describe your goal in natural language.
 An AI agent interprets your task, navigates websites, interacts with elements, and extracts data, all while streaming real-time progress updates.

 This approach moves beyond simple, static scraping to handle dynamic, interactive tasks.
 It's a powerful tool for: